pokt-network/smt/README.md

 ## Sparse Merkle Sum Tree

 This library also implements a Sparse Merkle Sum Tree (SMST), the documentation for which can be found [here](./MerkleSumTree.md).

+## MultiStore

+The `MultiStore` type is a wrapper around an SMT that allows for the management of multiple SMTs, under a single root hash, while still allowing for their use individually.

+See: [MultiStore.md](./MultiStore.md) for more information.

 ## Example